 Internal Revenue Service

 Every employer subject to employment taxes is required to have a federal Employer Identification Number (EIN) to identify his or her business with the Internal Revenue Service (IRS) and the Social Security Administration.
 Some businesses, such as corporations, partnerships, and enterprises that have a qualified retirement plan (such as Keogh) or pay federal excise tax, are required to have an EIN even if they do not have any employees.
 You can apply to the IRS for an EIN by telephone, fax, or mail depending on how soon you need to use the EIN.
 Under the Tele- TIN program, an authorized officer or business owner can obtain an EIN by telephone.

 As was initially stated, many of the requirements to operate a food product business are once and done, as long as you don't change your business or product line substantially.
 The time spent learning what you must do to get started legally is well worth the effort.

-For more information, contact your regional PDA office or the cooperative extension office in your county.
+For more information, contact your regional PDA office or the extension office in your county.